dhis2/training-docs/content/design_for_data_use/lg_OUGs.md

 ***Perform this exercise in the DEMONSTRATION system.***

-#### Review and create the chart "EPI - BCG Doses Given < 1 Results, Last 12 months"
+#### Review and create the chart "EPI - BCG Doses Given < 1 Donor 1, Last 12 months"

 You will start the session by recreating the following chart.

 ![chart1](images/ougs/chart1.png)

-You can open this chart by navigating to data visualizer and opening the chart "EPI - BCG Doses Given < 1 Results, Last 12 months"
+You can open this chart by navigating to data visualizer and opening the chart "EPI - BCG Doses Given < 1 Donor 1, Last 12 months"

 This chart has two organisation unit group sets that are being applied to it, located in the filter of the chart.
 In analysis, we can apply as many combination of data dimensions as required to create our intended input and organisation unit groups/group sets can help with this.